ISPMBern/covid-19/living-review/screening_app_manual/README.md

 We are conducting a living systematic review on COVID-19/Sars-CoV-2.
 We collect publications and we screen them to preclassify information.

 * We keep track of the accumulation of evidence over time
-* We will use observational studies to Parameterize models
+* We will use observational studies to parameterize models

 Because evidence is accumulating rapidly, we have developed a workflow that allows rapid screening and classification of papers.
 Part of this workflow is a shiny app, where multiple users can perform their assigned screening tasks.